Anthony Steel (historian)

 Anthony Bedford Steel (24 February 1900 – 3 October 1973) was a British historian, specialising in medieval England.
-He was a fellow of Christ's College, Cambridge, and principal of Cardiff University from 1949 to 1966.
+He was a fellow of Christ's College, Cambridge, and principal of University College of South Wales and Monmouthshire from 1949 to 1966.
 Among his publications were a monograph on the reign of Richard II, as well as a biography of the 19th-century writer Robert Smith Surtees, titled Jorrick's England.
 He also translated Albert Sorel's L'Europe et la Revolution Francaise into English (as Europe and the French Revolution).

+Family

+Steel was born in India to Ethel Mary Steel (née Robinson) and Major Edwin Beford Steel, a doctor in the British Army, who was stationed in India at the time.
+He had a younger sister, Rachel Mary, and a younger brother, Christopher Bedford.
+Major Steel was in active service with the Royal Army Medical Corps during World War I and died of his wounds in 1914.